On Families of Planar DAGs with Constant Stack Number: Outerplanar DAGs

 \section{Outerplanar DAGs}

-Here we study the stack number of outerplanar DAGs, that is, directed acyclic outerplanar graphs.
+We study the stack number of oDAGs, that is, directed acyclic outerplanar graphs.
 We stress that such graphs are planar but not necessarily upward.
 For example, the graph in \cref{fig:no-odag} cannot be drawn in an upward fashion.
+We assume oDAGs are maximal as it is straightforward to augment an oDAG to a maximal one, and the stack number is a monotone parameter under taking subgraphs.

-It is well-known that every maximal outerplanar directed acyclic graph can be constructed from an edge, which we call the \df{base} edge, by repeatedly \df{stellating} edges; that is, picking an edge, $(s, t)$, on its outerface and adding a vertex $x$ together with two edges connecting $x$ with $s$ and $t$; see \cref{fig:operations}.
+It is well-known that every maximal outerplanar directed acyclic graph can be constructed from an edge, which we call the \df{base} edge, by repeatedly \df{stellating} edges~\cite{jmu-daoghcsn-22}; that is, picking an edge, $(s, t)$, on its outerface and adding a vertex $x$ together with two edges connecting $x$ with $s$ and $t$; see \cref{fig:operations}.
 In order to keep the graph acyclic, the directions of the new edges must be either \df{transitive}:

 \begin{enumerate*}[label=\textbf{O.\arabic*},ref=O.\arabic*] \item $(s, x) \in E$ and $(x, t) \in E$, \end{enumerate*} or \df{monotone}:

 \begin{enumerate*}[label=\textbf{O.\arabic*},ref=O.\arabic*,resume] \item $(s, x) \in E$ and $(t, x) \in E$, \qquad\qquad